rozaszeremeta/rozaszeremeta/README.md

 ## Hi there 👋

-Hi there!
 I'm Roza.
 After 7 years in finance, I've decided to dive into the world of data analysis.
 I'm super excited about this new journey and can't wait to see where it takes me!